lalondeo/gencrit/README.md

 ./gencrit -d[k-1] [n] [i]/[m] [outputfile]
 ```

 Merging all the files obtained in this way will produce the same list as if the previous command had been run.
+Computing the list for n = 14 and k = 4 took a week on 50 cores.

 Many thanks to Brendan McKay for helpful guidance and for hosting the resulting files.